yadnesh13/AyurGenixAI/README.md

 1. AyurGenixAI uses advanced NLP and ML technologies to provide personalized Ayurvedic medication recommendations.
 2. Users can input symptoms into a user-friendly interface to receive precise advice on Ayurvedic remedies, promoting overall health and wellness.
+3. The recommendation can include details such as herbs, dietary changes, lifestyle modifications, and other home remedies.

 ## Features
 - **User Input Analysis:** Captures and processes user symptoms and conditions.